 How to avoid grey yolks, messy peeling and stomach aches

 Easter eggs just might be the funnest food ever.
 Not only can you decorate them, but you can hide them, hunt them and eat them.
-With almost no other dish – like spaghetti, for example, or a steak – would such good times be had by all.
+With almost no other dish – like a plate of spaghetti, for example – would such good times be had by all.

 Just because it’s a fun food, though, doesn’t mean care should not be taken in its preparation.
-A good easter egg is , of course, hard boiled.
-It should also not be grey inside, come away with the shell or give you food poisoning.
+That preparation might seem simple enough, but a good egg should also not be grey inside, come away with the shell during peeling or give you food poisoning.

 To check all those boxes and more, we asked Culinary Arts instructor Curtis Jones (class of ’08) how to ensure the holiday (particularly breakfast) goes eggs-actly as it should.

 “It’s pretty simple,” says Jones – but there’s more to it than you might think.